NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 Clinical Analysis also provides these additional useful functions:

+* Switch the current set that the analysis applies to - This does the following:
+  * Applies all currently-enabled clinical cards and their currently-selected plot types to the data in the set being switched to
+  * Re-renders all active visualizations to reflect the data in the set being switched to
 * Rename your analysis with a custom name
 * Copy your current analysis to a new analysis:
   * User is prompted to name the new copy